root-11/maslite/readme.md

 ### How to load data from a database connection

 When agents are added to the scheduler `setup` is run.
-When agents are removed from outscale `teardown` is run.
+When agents are removed from maslite `teardown` is run.

 if agents are added and removed iteratively, they will load their state during `setup` and store it during `teardown` from some database.